-Fasten, a leading new ridesharing service operating in Austin, has included accessibility features for blind customers into its mobile app development process so that its technology is accessible to blind customers and will remain accessible in future updates.
+Fasten, a leading new ridesharing service operating in Austin, has included accessibility features for blind customers in its mobile app development process so that its technology is accessible to blind customers and will remain accessible in future updates.

 DRTx and TRE Legal contacted Get Me and Fare on behalf of the plaintiffs hoping to help these companies fix their technology voluntarily without a lawsuit.
 Unfortunately, Get Me and Fare were not responsive to the plaintiffs’ concerns.